FlightControl-Master/MOOSE_DOCS/Moose_Cargo.md

 The main [**CARGO**](Documentation/Cargo.Cargo.html) class is the base class for all the cargo management.
 It contains the required functionality to load / board / unload / unboard cargo, and manage the state of each cargo object.
-From this CARGo class are other CARGO_ classes derived, which inherit the properties and functions from CARGO, but implement a specific process to handle specific cargo objects!
+From this CARGO class are other CARGO_ classes derived, which inherit the properties and functions from CARGO, but implement a specific process to handle specific cargo objects!
 It is not the purpose to use directly the CARGO class within your missions.
 However, consult the CARGO documention as it provides a comprehensive description on how to manage cargo within your missions.